Vrushalisirsat/TCS_IPA_Coding_Questions/README.md

 # 📘 TCS_IPA_Coding_Questions

 ## 📝 Description
-This repository contains a collection of coding questions from TCS IPA (Industry Preparedness Assessment) exams.
-It is aimed at helping students and professionals prepare for the TCS IPA coding assessments by providing practice problems and solutions.
+This repository contains a collection of coding questions from TCS IPA exams.
+It is aimed at helping students prepare for the TCS IPA coding assessments by providing practice problems and solutions.

 ## ✨ Features
 - 🗂️ A comprehensive list of TCS IPA coding problems.
 - 📄 Detailed solutions to each problem.
-- 💻 Solutions provided in multiple programming languages (if applicable).
+- 💻 Solutions provided in JAVA languages.

 ## ⚙️ Installation